 The following is a list of those books on trauma, with some on trauma-and-journalism, which we’ve found most useful over the past 10 years or so.
 An eclectic mix, with a few observations to help guide you through, whether you’re a therapist, a journalist, or just you.
 We hope it’s helpful.

 Ian McGilchrist.
 Yale University.
 Press 2009.
 The Divided Brain and the Making of the Western World, written in 2009 after 20 years of research, and dealing with the specialist hemispheric functioning of the brain.
-Possibly the best book Mark has ever read, he says (after Tolstoy’s Anna Karenina…)
+After Tolstoy’s Anna Karenina, possibly the best book Mark has ever read, he says.

 Dr Laurel Parnell.
 Norton.
 Excellent introduction for already-trained EMDR therapists in using this powerful technique to meet clients at relational and transpersonal depth.